AutodeskAILab/RobustPointSet/README.md

 -----------------

 This dataset is provided for the convenience of academic research only, and is provided without any representations or warranties, including warranties of non-infringement or fitness for a particular purpose.
-Please cite the following paper if you use the dataset in your researcha
+Please cite the following paper if you use the dataset in your research.